How to Get Rid of Sugar Ants

 Winter Ant (Prenolepis imparis)

 Also known as the false honeypot ant, this curious species didn’t get the memo that opposite day isn’t all year long.
-They like cool temperatures and hibernate in the summer, and only enter homes when foraging or accidentally during mating flights.
+They like cool temperatures and hibernate in the summer, only entering homes when foraging or accidentally during mating flights.
 They’re also one species of sugar ant you shouldn’t kill.

 What Causes Sugar Ants In Your House?